 Since the TEFAP form is a government document, it cannot be altered in any way.
 No words, sentences, or additional information can be added or written onto the form.
 Nothing can be printed on or added to the back of the form or anything stapled to the form.
-Completed and signed forms must be kept for three years and are subject to review and audit at any time.
+Completed and signed forms must be kept for 5 years and are subject to review and audit at any time.

 To ensure that staff and volunteers at food pantry programs understand all of the compliance issues regarding the TEFAP form and understand the steps to successfully completing the TEFAP form, there is the TEFAP Desk Guide.